n8n-io/n8n-docs/docs/getting-started/installation/advanced/server-setup.md

 ### 6. Create `.env` file

-Create `.env` file and change it accordingly.
+Create an `.env` file and change it accordingly.

 ```bash
 # Folder where data should be saved